Body Of Canoeist Found In Ramapo River

-Authorities found the body of a canoeist in the Ramapo River, responders said.
+Authorities found the body of a canoeist in the Ramapo River in Mahwah, responders said.

 Mahwah police notified the New Jersey State Police and Bergen County Prosecutor's Office after the body turned up -- with a canoe nearby -- near Ramapough Indian land off Halifax Road late Wednesday morning.